25 tricks to boost storage and improve the look of your home

 - Opt for decorative storage boxes to hide things away.
 Storage boxes help keep things neat, and prevent the contents getting dusty.
 You can get special shallower boxes which fit neatly under your bed, but if you've already used up that space, another option is to choose decorative boxes which can go on display, without detracting from the look of your home.

 - Store seasonal clothing in your suitcase.
 If you have large suitcases taking up valuable storage space, use them to store clothing you aren't currently using, eg, winter coats in summer months.

 - Take it to the extreme with vacuum bags.
 These are storage bags which let you remove all the air once you've filled them, so you can really maximise space in your cupboards, or under your bed.
-Cost depends on size, but we found a 50x70cm bag for around £5ish.
+Cost depends on size, but we found a set of two 55x85cm bags for £6.

 - Put your chest of drawers INSIDE your wardrobe.
 If your wardrobe doesn't come with much shelving, putting a small chest of drawers inside can mean you have drawers to fold clothes and rails to hang things on.
 Alternatively, hang one of these pocket shoe organisers in the wardrobe for socks, underwear, shoes etc.

 - Hide the bottom of your sink AND boost space for toiletries.
 This nifty under-the-sink cabinet uses the space under your sink to give you extra space for spare toothpaste, shampoo etc.